← Back to Blog

 and 3 reference brands with that visual DNA."

 This is not replacing moodboarding — it is giving you a structured starting point to react to rather than staring at a blank screen.
 You will know within 30 seconds which direction resonates and can start pulling real references with context already in your head.
+The direction-setting phase that used to take an afternoon often takes under an hour.

 Turning Vague Briefs into Precise Specs